-Make sure you transfer the amounts to the correct line on the FID-1 return, as follows:
+Transfer the totals to the FID-1 return as follows:

 - Transfer the total credits to be applied to the liability due from Schedule FID-CR, line A, to line 11 of the FID-1 return. - Transfer the tax credits to be refunded from Schedule FID-CR, line B, to line 24 of the FID return.